 The later in the process prosecutorial review occurs, the more likely it is that the court will process cases that should have been declined, could have been better investigated or more appropriately charged.
 The effect of delayed screening is to increase workload for all parties and add to court delay.
-The principle of early review before filling is an important one and many prosecutors are able to work around post-filling practices by informal means and mutual agreements between police and the prosecutor.
+The principle of early review before filling is an important one and many prosecutors are able to work around post-filing practices by informal means and mutual agreements between police and the prosecutor.
 The standard for early case review and screening applies equally to misdemeanors whose high volume requires screening to keep it under control.

-72 percent of offices review felony cases before the first appearance.
+83 percent of offices review felony cases before arrest or first appearance.

-78 percent of offices review misdemeanor cases prior to the court date.
+86 percent of offices review misdemeanor cases before their scheduled court date.

 To reduce delays in charging, especially if the offender is detained, courts may set limits on the amount of time the prosecutor has to file charges.
 Limits vary by state and court rule.
-Sometimes charges must be filed within 24 hours; sometimes 30 days may be acceptable if the offender is not detained.
+Sometimes charges must be filed within 24 hours, sometimes 30 days may be acceptable if the offender is not detained.
 When charges have to be filed within 24 hours, the quality and completeness of police reports become urgent.
 When charges can be delayed for 30 days, the need for case management becomes critical.

-The median number of days between arrest and filing felony charges for detained offenders is less than 24 hours.
+The median number of days between arrest and filing felony charges is two.